jpulakka/differentialpressureprobe/README.md

 ![power supply](img/psu.png)

-The power has to be floating wrt. the instrument where the output is connected; "minus" is not "ground" in the output!

 ### Voltage scaling and bias

 The 110+150 k voltage divider scales the SDP816-125Pa output so that 1 mV = 0.1 Pa within 0.2 %.
 A 1 µF capacitor there filters out unnecessary noise above ~3 Hz (but the cap can well be smaller or larger or left out completely).